MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-DataClassification.md

 ## SYNOPSIS
 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

-Use the Test-DataClassification cmdlet to .
+Use the Test-DataClassification cmdlet to find the confidence and count of a sensitive information type found in a given string of text.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).